 - Eligibility: Your plan design can’t make it easier for your company’s highest-paid key employees to participate.

-- Benefits and contribution: Similar to eligibility, the benefits and contributions you offer must equally favor employees of all compensations.
+- Benefits and contributions: Similar to eligibility, the benefits and contributions you offer must equally favor employees of all compensations.

 - Concentration: The value of the benefits provided to your key employees must be at most 25% of the value of all your employees’ benefits.